 Pattern 2: API-to-API Integration

-The source system exposes a REST API; the OC4IDS portal polls it on a schedule, transforms responses to OC4IDS schema, and persists records.
-This is the most maintainable pattern when the source system has a versioned API.
-The Open Contracting Partnership's OCDS tools (standard.open-contracting.org/latest/en/guidance/build/) provide reference implementations for consuming procurement APIs and mapping to OCDS format, which then feeds the OC4IDS procurement phase.
+The portal polls a REST API on a schedule, transforms responses to OC4IDS schema, and persists records.
+When the source system has a versioned API, this is the most maintainable pattern.
 The Kaduna State Infrastructure Data Portal (ipdata.kdsg.gov.ng) uses API polling from the state's procurement system to populate its OC4IDS project records.
+The Open Contracting Partnership's OCDS tools (standard.open-contracting.org/latest/en/guidance/build/) document reference implementations for consuming procurement APIs and mapping to OCDS format.

 Pattern 3: Scheduled File Drop